AnnonsonTechWriter/AVEVA-Adapter-MQTT-Docs-AuthorIt/content/index.md

 # Overview

-AVEVA Adapter for MQTT is a data-collection component that transfers time-series data from source devices to OMF endpoints in OSIsoft Cloud Services or PI Servers.
+AVEVA Adapter for MQTT is a data-collection component that transfers time-series data from source devices to OMF endpoints in AVEVA Data Hub or PI Servers.
 Message Queuing Telemetry Transport (MQTT) is a messaging protocol created for Machine-to-Machine (M2M)/Internet of Things (IOT) communication.
 The adapter can connect to any device that uses the MQTT protocol for communication with constrained devices and server applications for data exchange.

 ![PI Adapter for MQTT architecture](images/pi-adapter-for-mqtt-architecture-diagram.png)

 ## Adapter installation

-You can install the adapter with a download kit that you can obtain from the OSIsoft Customer Portal.
+You can install the adapter with a download kit that you can obtain from the AVEVA Customer Portal.
 You can install the adapter on devices running either Windows or Linux operating systems.

 ## Adapter configuration